yucel1993/yucel1993/README.md

 <h1 align="center"> 👋, Full Stack Developer</h1>
-<h3 align="center">“Our greatest glory is not in never failing, but in rising every time we fail.”
+<h3 align="center">“Our greatest glory is not in never failing, but in rising every time we fail...”
 Confucius</h3>